GregoryAshton/PH3010_advanced_python/guides/using_the_command_line.md

 In this course, you will need to learn how to use the command line.
 The command line is a user interface which uses text instead of a mouse.

 ## Opening the terminal
 To access the command line, search for the "terminal" app on Windows, press `ctrl+alt+t` on Ubuntu, or follow [these instructions](https://support.apple.com/en-gb/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) for a Mac.
-If successfull, this should yield a window with a blinking cursor.
+If successful, this should yield a window with a blinking cursor.

 Below, we include a gif for the process in Windows: